The Waltzing Matilda Centre, Winton

 The John Villiers Trust has committed to fund the John Villiers Outback Art Prize for a further three years, encouraging more artists to represent the uniqueness and beauty of rural, regional and remote communities.

 The 2023 John Villiers Outback Art Prize Exhibition launched on Saturday, 11 March, in Winton with an announcement of the winners of the iconic competition.
-Sue Smith, won the Open exhibition category, Lili Jacobsen won the Emerging Youth category and Diane Quick won the Salon De Refuses digital exhibition category.
+Sue Smith won the Open exhibition category, Lili Jacobsen won the Emerging Youth category, and Diane Quick won the Salon De Refuses digital exhibition category.

 The John Villiers Trust (JVT) Director, Dr Cherrell Hirst AO, attended the event, which draws attention to and celebrates the wonders of the outback.
 Dr Hirst confirmed that JVT has committed $52,500 to help fund the John Villiers Outback Art Prize for a further three years.
 This new commitment brings the total amount JVT has granted to The Waltzing Matilda Centre since 2012 to $180,000.